Marin Weekend Family Fun for March 16–18

 Saturday & Sunday, 10 am–4 pm

 Open Cockpit weekends at the Pacific Coast Air Museum are your chance to get up close to selected aircraft and look inside.
 We raise the canopies and open the doors to give you an unobstructed view so you can see what a genuine fighter plane, attack plane, transport, helicopter, or other type is like from the inside!
 This weekend, climb aboard a Sikorsky H-34 Choctaw helicopter.
 Museum admission applies.
-For more info, visit their website.
+Event details.

 Saturday, 11 am